-- E5.
+- i.
+Resisting the loss of the facilities and sites listed in E7 and E8, unless a replacement facility is provided. - ii.
+Improvements to existing facilities will be supported. - E7.
 The Area has a number of community facilities that are widely used, appreciated and which support the community's needs.
-These facilities, listed below, should be supported and their sites protected from any change which threatens their community use: - · West Hampstead Library, Dennington Park Road - West Hampstead Community Centre, Broomsleigh Street - · Sidings Community Centre, Brassey Road - · Jewish Community Centre, Finchley Road - People's Centre for Change, Shoot-up-Hill - Sherriff Centre, St James' Church, Sherriff Road - Emmanuel Church, community rooms (proposed) - Tenants' halls: Templar House & Lymington Estate - E6.
-The Area's places of worship are also important to the community and their sites should be protected from damage or loss: - Emmanuel Church, Lyncroft Gardens - St James' Church, Sherriff Road - St Cuthbert's Church, Fordwych Road - Brondesbury Christian Church, Iverson Road - Hampstead Synagogue, Dennington Park Road - Shomrei Hadath Synagogue, Burrard Road - E7.
+These facilities, listed below, should be supported and their sites protected: - West Hampstead Library, Dennington Park Road - West Hampstead Community Centre, Broomsleigh Street - Sidings Community Centre, Brassey Road - Jewish Community Centre, Finchley Road - 96-98 Shoot-up Hill - Sherriff Centre, St James' Church, Sherriff Road - Emmanuel Church, community rooms (proposed) - Tenants' halls: Templar House & Lymington Estate - E8.
+The Area's places of worship are also important to the community and their sites should be protected: - Emmanuel Church, Lyncroft Gardens - · St James' Church, Sherriff Road - St Cuthbert's Church, Fordwych Road - Brondesbury Christian Church, Iverson Road - · Hampstead Synagogue, Dennington Park Road - · Shomrei Hadath Synagogue, Burrard Road - E9.
 The Metropolitan Police has a significant building in the Area, West Hampstead Police station on Fortune Green Road.
 There is also a base for the local Safer Neighbourhoods teams on West End Lane.
-It is important to keep local police teams based in the Area at these bases or alternative sites (see C3). - E8.
+The local community considers that it is important to keep local police teams based in the Area at these bases or alternative sites (see C3).

+- E10.
 West Hampstead Fire station is a Grade II listed building which forms a focal point at the top of West End Lane.
 It is important to keep this amenity in the Area.
-If this site is sold and/or redeveloped, the look, facade and surroundings of this building should be fully preserved (see C4).
+The local community considers that if this site is sold and/or redeveloped, the look, facade and surroundings of this building should be fully preserved (see C4). - E11.
+The provision of public toilet facilities is an important amenity.
+The public toilets at West End Green are listed and protected (see A24); new/additional facilities would be welcomed. - E12.
+Other public services, such as post offices and banks are also important to the Area, particularly the town and neighbourhood centres.
+Space for these facilities should be a priority in these centres.